oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 Aside from seat variables, the factors that lead to higher ticket prices were:
 - Better & bigger market opponents (Playing the lakers increased courside tickets by over $1,000)
 - Availability of Steph Curry (his absence decreased average lower bowl ticket prices by about $15)
-- Weekend games & games earlier in the day
+- Weekend games & games earlier in the day (both factors raised lower bowl ticket prices about $40)
-- Purchasing tickets further out from the game
+- Purchasing tickets further out from the game (gameday ticket prices dropped around $50 on average)

 &nbsp;<br>